paladin-t/my_basic/README.md

 * Open the Visual Studio solution `my_basic.sln` on Windows to build an executable
 * Open the Xcode solution `my_basic_mac.xcodeproj` on OS X to build an OS X executable
-* If you are not using VS or Xcode, use the `makefile` with a "make" toolchain to build an interpreter binary according to your own platform
+* If you are not using VS or Xcode, then use the `makefile` with a "make" toolchain to build an interpreter binary according to your specific platform

 To compile an interpreter binary for your own platform manually, please follow the steps:

-1. Retrieve at least `core` and `shell` folders for minimum build
+1. Retrieve at least `core` and `shell` folders for a minimum build
 2. Setup your compile toolchain configuration
-3. Use your compiler to compile `core/my_basic.c` and `shell/main.c`, including `core/my_basic.h` is required for both source files, then link up your own executable
+3. Use your compiler to compile `core/my_basic.c` and `shell/main.c`, including `core/my_basic.h` is required by both of the source files, then link up your own executable

-The standalone interpreter supports three modes:
+The standalone interpreter supports three running modes:

-* Execute the binary directly without arguments to enter MY-BASIC interactive mode
+* Execute the binary directly without arguments to enter MY-BASIC's interactive mode
 * Pass a file path to the binary to load and run that script file
 * Pass an argument `-e` followed by an expression to evaluate and print it, eg. `-e "2 * (3 + 4)"`

-Type "HELP" and hint Enter under interactive mode to view detail usage.
+Type "HELP" and hint Enter under interactive mode to view full detail usage of the interpreter.

 ### Combine with exist projects